Which one is better: Oculus Rift or HTC Vive? Are there any major differences between these two VR giants?

 On Oculus Rift side, absolutely horrible.
 We get it, demand is huge.
 But Oculus company really should stop saying things they cannot deliver.
 It was the same with the overly high price announcement ( which could have been prevented with better communication with consumers), and now it’s with the wrong shipping expectancy.
 And this complete wreck of a launch also could have been prevented with better communication.

 Yes, it is hard to keep everything in mind when launching your first product, but damn you messed this one up.
-I’ve heard from numerous places that they cancelled their Oculus Rift order, especially when they got their HTC Vive kit first.
+I’ve heard from numerous places that they canceled their Oculus Rift order, especially when they got their HTC Vive kit first.
 Cancel one product, use that money to buy a new GTX 1080, and leave Oculus Rift completely.
 I mean, seeing that Rift doesn’t even come with Touch controllers immediately, makes it understandable why Vive can be a more attractive option here.

 HTC Vive has also stumbled upon some hurdles, but not as much Rift has.
-If you want to get your headset as soon as possible, HTC Vive is clear winner for now.
+If you want to get your headset as soon as possible, HTC Vive is a clear winner for now.

 COMFORT IN WEARING VR HEADSETS